codewizard26/submission-hm/README.md

 https://unstoppabledomains.com/auth

-The functionality of tranferring nft on the frontend and integration of coinbase for wallet and filecoin for the storage of nft is being done
+The functionality of tranferring nft on the frontend and integration of coinbase for wallet and filecoin for the storage of nft is being done and also the functionality of converting nft to tokens and vice versa is still being done in the solidity smart contract

 ## Installation